timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 - "Are you experiencing any feelings / parts that are polarized or wanting opposing things?"
 - "What parts of you are stopping you from 'socially undesirable' acts?"
+- "What connects the activating event for this moment's undesired feelings with the origin story for each active exile
+  (i.e. activated parts of us with [emotional](https://web.archive.org/web/20210816011433/https://selftherapyjourney.com/Pattern/Beginning/List_of_Wounds.aspx) [wounds](http://sfhelp.org/gwc/wounds.htm), especially from childhood)?"

 ### Immediate response
 - "What do I want to feel right now, emotionally?"
 - "What do I want to feel right now, physically?"
-- "How can we give the active exiles
-  (i.e. parts of us with emotional wounds, especially childhood wounds) some of what they need **right now**?"
+- "How can we give the active exiles some of what they need **right now**?"
 - "How can I activate the parts of me with the emotional and behavioral traits I wish to display/use in this situation?"